singlautsav/todoWithDjango/ReadMe.md

 Use command # ./manage.py runserver # to run the django app Use command # npm start # to run the react app

-admin to the django aree
-Username: user
-Password: password.

 To look into the Database one can go to 127.0.0.1:8000/api/todos